 • Will I get hurt?

 Rugby is fairly misunderstood in the United States, and the injury factor is one area of confusion.
 Yes, players get hurt playing rugby, in games and in practice.
 But all sports have a risk factor and rugby is very much in the normal curve.
-We do get different injuries than some sports, like broken noses or black eyes, but we don’t get the serious knee injuries or broken bones much more frequently than your local soccer or basketball league.
+We do get different injuries than some sports, like broken noses or black eyes, but we don’t get the serious knee injuries or broken bones any more frequently than your local soccer or basketball league.
 WE TAKE SAFETY VERY SERIOUSLY, especially for our necks and heads.
 When we teach tackling, rucking and scrumming, we are always careful to teach proper technique to protect these areas.
 After all, we don’t get to wear helmets or pads right?
 So everyone’s safety depends on everyone knowing the proper technique.
 In addition, personal liability health care is required to play on any rugby team in the US.
-IF YOU DON’T HAVE HEALTH INSURANCE YOU CANNOT PLAY OR PRACTICE.

 • Who do we play against?